Urpagin/MinecraftHoneypot/README.md

 Written for: [https://blog.urpagin.net/coding-a-minecraft-honeypot/](https://blog.urpagin.net/coding-a-minecraft-honeypot/)

 I wrote this blog post because experimenting with sockets and Minecraft is genuinely enjoyable!

+# Known Bugs

+* When the Minecraft client spams the 'Refresh button', the entry corresponding to the honeypot shows as pending.

 # Releases Build Command